integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 **References**

-All of the scenarios were excerpted from "How Algorithms Rule Our Working Lives" by Cathy O'Neil (author of Weapons of Math Destruction) https://www.theguardian.com/science/2016/sep/01/how-algorithms-rule-our-working-lives
+All of the scenarios were excerpted from “How Algorithms Rule Our Working Lives” by Cathy O’Neil (author of Weapons of Math Destruction) https://www.theguardian.com/science/2016/sep/01/how-algorithms-rule-our-working-lives

 Principles are directly from the text of the ETHICS GUIDELINES FOR